nim-lang/website/jekyll/_posts/2021-03-12-new-Nim-channels.md

 First, we import `std/channels`.

-Then you can create a channel using `newChannel` which returns a `Channel[T]`.
-It uses `mpmc` internally which stands for multiple producer, multiple consumer.
+Then we can create a channel using `newChannel`, which returns a `Channel[T]`.
+It uses `mpmc` internally, which stands for "multiple producer, multiple consumer".
 The `elements` parameter is used to specify whether a channel is buffered or not.
 For an unbuffered channel, the sender and the receiver block until the other side is ready.
 Sending data to a buffered channel blocks only when the buffer is full.
 Receiving data from a buffered channel blocks when the buffer is empty.

-`newChannel` is a generic proc, you can specify the types of the data you want to send or receive.
+`newChannel` is a generic proc - you can specify the types of the data you want to send or receive.

 ```nim
 var chan1 = newChannel[int]()